 The ubiquity of the mugs throughout different epochs made it tough to pinpoint their exact use and significance.

-The cryptic puzzle finally began to unravel when researchers from the University of South Florida embarked on an ambitious project to explore the unknown.
+The cryptic puzzle finally began to fall into place when researchers from the University of South Florida embarked on an ambitious project to explore the unknown.

-“There’s no research out there that has ever found what we found in this study,” said Davide Tanasi, lead author of the research paper.
+“There’s no research out there that has ever found what we found in this study,” said Davide Tanasi, lead author of the research paper that presents the findings.

 The team managed to dissect the chemical signatures of a long-dried liquid inside one of the Tampa Museum’s Bes mugs, providing a concrete clue to its past use.